 Privacy tip 3: Host your own Mastodon instance

-Yeah, we don’t like the “simply host your own server” tip.
+Yeah, we don’t like the “simply host your own server” tip since securely hosting your own services is never easy.
 But as shown before in our XMPP: Admin-in-the-middle article, admins can often access even private information and may be in full control of your personal data.

 We have several more tips for you:

 - Always use a Mastodon instance which has the latest version of Mastodon installed.
 Several instances are still running really old versions of Mastodon.
 This can be a security risk for your personal data.
-For instance, Mastodon 2.4.4 fixes two security vulnerabilities which were discovered not long ago.
+There are several publicly-known vulnerabilities in Mastodon versions before 2.4.4, resp. before 2.5.2.

-- Check the security and privacy features of your Mastodon instance by using online assessment tools.
+- Check the security and privacy configuration of your Mastodon instance by using online assessment tools.
 Be aware that the results can be misleading or irrelevant!

 - Support the admin of your Mastodon instance!